joemulick/Saint-Paschal-Baylon-Church/README.md

 	 > $ npm i

-In order for for this application to work you need to run two seperate servers; one for the backend (server) and one for the front end (react).
+In order for for this application to work you need to run three seperate servers (bash terminals) simultaneously; One for mongodb, one for the backend (server) and one for the front end (react).

+Once you have mongo db installed locally start it up with (you can start it up from any file directry it does not matter):

+	> $ mongod

-Go back one file directory and start the first server using:
+Go back one file directory and start the node.js server using:

 	> $ cd ..

-	> $ PORT=3001 node bin/www
+	> $ PORT=3001 node bin/www (at this point you should be starting the backened server from the outer directory with app.js)

-Once the first server is running, open a new bash window inside saint-paschal-baylon-church/client (client directory):
+Once the node.js server is running, open a new bash window inside saint-paschal-baylon-church/client (client directory) and start the create-react-app server with:

 	> $ npm start